Madrid Metro

-Trains are in circulation every day from 6:00 am until 1:30 am, though during the weekends, this schedule is to be extended by one more hour in the morning in 2020.
-Furthermore, the regional government intends to keep stations opened around the clock during these days from 2023 onwards.
-It has only stayed open 24 hours during the 2017 World Pride and during the 2021 Madrid snowstorm.
+Trains are in circulation every day from 6:00 am until 1:30 am, though during the weekends, this schedule was to be extended by one more hour in the morning in 2020.
+Furthermore, the regional government intended to keep stations opened around the clock during these days from 2023 onwards.
+It had only stayed open for 24 hours during the 2017 World Pride and during the 2021 Madrid snowstorm.